pymeasure/leco-protocol/control_protocol.md

     CA ->> N1: V|N1.CB|CA|H|Content
     Note right of N1: Does not know CA
     N1 ->> CA: V|CA|N1.COORDINATOR|H|ERROR:I do not know you
-    Note left of CA: Should send a SIGNIN message
+    Note left of CA: Must send a SIGNIN message before further messaging.
 :::

 ##### Heartbeat

-We use heartbeat to know, whether a communication partner is still online.
+Heartbeats are used to know whether a communication peer is still online.

 Every message received counts as a heartbeat.